-9.1.2 Start order 2nd run, Giant Slalom, Slalom and Super Combined
+9.1.2 Start order 2nd run, Giant Slalom, Slalom and Super Combined the reverse order shall be reduced to the first 30 competitors placed from the first run.

-All competitors (maximum 30 Ladies and 60 Men) who are classified in the 1st run are allowed to start in the 2nd run.
+All competitors (maximum 60 Ladies and Men) who are classified in the 1st run are allowed to start in the 2nd run.
 Start order 2nd run: